 Cleaning Your Ocular Prosthesis

 Over time, the surface of the prosthesis collects protein and debris.
 Taking good care of your prosthesis helps to ensure a healthy socket and increase the life of your prosthesis.
-Cleaning the prosthesis every 1-2 months is ideal.
+Cleaning the prosthesis only when needed is ideal.
 More frequent cleaning may irritate or dry out tissue.